Rohini Kumari Wijerathna: Political career

-Joined United National Party
+United National Party

 Rohini Kavirathna entered national politics following the death of her husband, Sanjeeva Kaviratne, in 2014.
 She joined the United National Party (UNP) and contested the 2015 parliamentary election from the Matale District under the United National Front for Good Governance (UNFGG).
-She secured a seat in Parliament, ranking 8th in preferential votes for Matale, focusing on constituency development, women's issues, and rural education initiatives.
+She secured a seat in Parliament, ranking 3rd in preferential votes for Matale, focusing on constituency development, women's issues, and rural education initiatives.
 During this period, she contributed to debates on agriculture, education, and rural development and pioneered initiatives such as the "Teacher Advisors Service" to support educators in remote areas.

-Split and Joined Samagi Jana Balawegaya
+Samagi Jana Balawegaya

-In 2020, amid internal divisions within the UNP, Kavirathna joined the newly formed Samagi Jana Balawegaya (SJB), a splinter faction led by Sajith Premadasa.
-She was re-elected as MP for Matale District under the SJB banner.
-During this transition, she emerged as a prominent advocate for women's and children's rights and was nominated by the SJB for Deputy Speaker in 2022.
-Although not elected, the nomination underscored her rising profile in national politics.
-She has been vocal on issues of governance and accountability, criticizing undue influence in government and defending opposition positions during key parliamentary debates.
-She also became the Matale District Chief Organizer for the SJB, leading party mobilization and development initiatives in her home electorate.
+In 2020, following internal divisions within the United National Party, Kavirathna joined the newly formed Samagi Jana Balawegaya (SJB), led by Sajith Premadasa.
+She was re-elected as a Member of Parliament for the Matale District under the SJB banner.
+She later became the SJB Chief Organizer for Matale District and was nominated by the party for Deputy Speaker in 2022, although she was not elected.
+During this period, she gained recognition as an advocate for women's and children's rights, governance reforms, and accountability in Parliament.

-Re-elected 2020–2024

-During the 2020–2024 parliamentary term, Kavirathna solidified her role as a highlighted figure in Parliament and the SJB.
-Her major contributions include: